alerodriargui/InteligenciaComputacional2/readme.md

 This repository contains three notebooks solving a **Vehicle Routing Problem (VRP)** using Genetic Algorithms.

+## Authors

+This project was developed by the following members of the group:

+- Alejandro Rodríguez Arguimbau

+- Soufyane Youbi

+- Pau Girón Rodríguez

 ## Notebooks and Execution Order

 1. **`VRP_basico.ipynb`** – Single vehicle with 60 kg capacity (default problem).